Small-group health coverage at a glance

 If you want to create a particularly competitive benefits package as a means of attracting and retaining a top-notch workforce, a small-group plan will likely be a better option than a QSEHRA, as there’s currently no upper limit on how much an employer can contribute – tax-free – towards their employees’ group health insurance premiums.
 (This could change in 2022 if the Cadillac tax is implemented as currently scheduled).

-With average group premiums reaching nearly $6,700 in 2017 for a single individual, and more than $18,700 for a family, employers who wish to cover the full cost of a robust health insurance plan for their employees will generally need to establish a group health insurance plan, as the QSEHRA limits aren’t enough to fully cover the cost of a robust individual market plan in most areas.
+With average group premiums reaching nearly $6,900 in 2018 for a single individual, and more than $19,600 for a family, employers who wish to cover the full cost of a highly comprehensive health insurance plan for their employees will generally need to establish a group health insurance plan, as the QSEHRA limits aren’t enough to fully cover the cost of a robust individual market plan in most areas.

 What if you have a very small business?